-- The polycubes remain stored in vault rooms restricting unnecessary worker access. - The air in the vault rooms is monitored for alpha emitters by fixed head and Continuous Air Monitor (CAM) samplers. - Air in the vault is exhausted through a filtered exhaust system. - Polycube cans/jars are vented through individual HEPA filters. - ALARA considerations are observed in handling polycube cans/containers.
+- Testing of the polycubes for determining process options will include examination of current can and filter integrity.
+The results will also support development of the appropriate handling techniques to be used during stabilization. - The polycubes remain stored in vault rooms restricting unnecessary worker access. - The air in the vault rooms is monitored for alpha emitters by fixed head and Continuous Air Monitor (CAM) samplers. - Air in the vault is exhausted through a filtered exhaust system. - Polycube cans/jars are vented through small holes covered by individual filters. - ALARA considerations focused on the handling and contamination issues are observed in handling polycube cans/containers. - Additional container characterization of polycube scrap and residue items will be performed December 1999.

-Residues (SS&C, Ash, Oxides <50 wt% Pu+U)
+Residues (SS&C, Ash, Oxides < 30 wt% Pu+U)

-PFP stores 1353 items of SS&C, ash and oxides < 50 wt% plutonium and uranium.
-Hazards associated with these materials are similar to those of plutonium oxides with the added hazard associated with calcium metal in the SS&C, which is water reactive.
+PFP stores approximately 1300 items of SS&C, ash and oxides < 30 wt% plutonium and uranium.
+Hazards associated with these materials are similar to those of plutonium oxides with the potential additional hazard associated with the reactivity of calcium metal in the SS&C.

 SS&C items with high plutonium assay are stored in 7-inch food pack cans.
 These 7-inch food pack items may also contain plutonium oxide and fluoride powders and/or plutonium metal.
 They may contain lab scraps and samples including fines and turnings.
-Further characterization of the material storage containers will be conducted.
+PFP has completed characterization of these materials through a review of process knowledge and has determined that no additional characterization is required prior to stabilization.

 The inventory of ash from Rocky Flats was thermally stabilized to at least 450°C, and less than one wt% LOI at PFP.
 This should provide sufficient stability to allow for continued storage until the material is dispositioned.
-The Hanford-origin ash is typically stored in taped lard cans.
+The Hanford-origin ash is packaged per vault storage standards and stored in taped lard cans.
 No specific problems have been noted with this material in storage.
 As with the Rocky Flats ash, this ash should be acceptable for continued storage until disposition can be accomplished.